National Smart Managed Motorways Program

-The Australian Government has committed funding to state governments for three initial projects in Sydney, Melbourne and Brisbane that have been identified by Infrastructure Australia.
+The Australian Government has committed funding to state governments for three initial projects in Sydney, Melbourne and Brisbane.
 These projects are:

 M4 (Western Motorway) – feasibility/project development funding for the introduction of a managed motorway system, including ramp metering and potential freight prioritisation, on this existing motorway.